Maskepetoon: Death

 After the news of Maskepetoon's death, it was strikingly clear how greatly this had impacted his followers, as well as the Methodists he had come into contact with.
 Upon learning of his death, John McDougall wrote a piece that expressed his sense of loss as well as the nations loss.
 The death of our old Chief is regarded by both Whites and Indians as a national loss.
 He was a staunch Protestant, a friend of the white man, and exerted more influence than any other Chief east of the Mountains.
 In two weeks from this date I had arranged to meet him and his people at camp-meeting.
 Many of our people from White Fish Lake, Woodville and Victoria, have already started for the appointed place; but he who would have sat as Chief in our Council is gone.
 I cannot tell you how deeply my own mind is afflicted.
 The poor Crees are paralysed.
 May the blessed God overrule this great calamity for His own glory and the good of a suffering people.
 In addition to this, Thomas Woolsey – a former mentor of Maskepetoon – was given the news of his fate he also expressed a deep sense of loss.
-I can assure you that the mournful intelligence we have received regarding my old friend, the Cree Chief (Maskepetoon) and his family, has been persued with feeling of unutterable grief.
-I had the honor of being most intimately acquainted with the aged chieftain during my lengthened sojourn in the Saskatchewan Valley.These words about Maskepetoon show the impact it had on his people as well as the impact on people who were not Cree.
-They believed they had faced one of the greatest losses possible and these kind words express not only the sadness of his passing but also the respect which Maskepetoon commanded.
+I can assure you that the mournful intelligence we have received regarding my old friend, the Cree Chief (Maskepetoon) and his family, has been pursued with feeling of unutterable grief.
+I had the honor of being most intimately acquainted with the aged chieftain during my lengthened sojourn in the Saskatchewan Valley.These accounts concerning Maskepetoon describe his impact on both the Cree and other groups.
+The passing of Maskepetoon was viewed as a loss, and the descriptions written about him reflect the respect he received.